opencobra/MATLAB.devTools/README.md

 # The COBRA Toolbox - Developer Tools

 Making a contribution to The COBRA Toolbox is straightforward.
-Let me see this [**in action**](https://)!

 ![video](assets/video.gif)

 ## Pre-requisites

-Please follow the system configuration instructions for the first time.
+Please follow the [configuration instructions](PREREQUISITES.md) for the first time.
 You may skip this if your system is already set up and you have `git` configured.

 ## How can I contribute?